They say…

 28. Regenboog ‘t Smisje Meso 2007, 2.5%, Assebroek, West Vlaanderen, Vlaanderen.
 Another attempt to recreate an ancient beer, this was brewed on the initiative of an archaeologist and linguist based on a 4,000-year-old Mesopotamian recipe, from wheat and barley with herbs rather than hops.
 Sampled on draught at the Zythos festival, this highly unusual but refreshing pale yellow beer has high carbonation, a rapidly descending foamy white head, an unusual lightly sour lactic aroma with notes of farmyard, tar, paint and vinyl, a lightly fizzy almost cidery palate with burnt plastic and cream notes, and a lightly citric finish, mild rather than sour elderflower and kvass hints.

 29. De Schans Van Vollenhoven & Co’s Extra Stout 2007, 7%, Uithoorn, Noord Holland, Nederland.
 This Irish-inspired stout was first brewed at Van Vollenhoven’s brewery in Amsterdam, bought and closed after World War II by Heineken who for several decades continued to produce it as a cold fermented beer.
 Finally withdrawn in 2002, it’s since been revived to a much more authentic recipe under license from Heineken and at the behest of the foundation that now administers the former brewery workers’ houses.
-A very good near-black beer with a fine deep fawn head, a fruity coal and dark malt aroma with chocolate, vinyl and bacon smoke traces, a compex bacon and finish with caramel, raisins and nuts, and a tangy mild touch, charred wood and roast in a long, rich finish.
+A very good near-black beer with a fine deep fawn head, a fruity coal and dark malt aroma with chocolate, vinyl and bacon smoke traces, a compex bacon and chocolate finish with caramel, raisins and nuts, and a tangy mild touch, charred wood and roast in a long, rich finish.
 Bottle from London Drinker festival.

 30. Southampton Cuvee des Fleurs, 7.7%, Southampton, New York, USA.
-A saison style ale dosed with lavender, chamomile, marigold and dog rose, this cloudy golden beer has a delicate gingery candy aroma with a fresh haze of straw-like hops, a very complext petally rustic malt palate with strawberry and rose notes, and a burst of incense on a long tangy fnsh with lingering toffee and tart fruit.
+A saison style ale dosed with lavender, chamomile, marigold and dog rose, this cloudy golden beer has a delicate gingery candy aroma with a fresh haze of straw-like hops, a very complext petally rustic malt palate with strawberry and rose notes, and a burst of incense on a long tangy fnsh with lingering toffee and fruit.
 From Bierkraft, New York City.

 31. Southern Tier Hoppe Imperial Extra Pale Ale, 10%, Lakewood, New York, USA.
 Another Bierkraft choice, this is a delicious and outstanding example of the style that’s well-hopped but, unlike some West Coast examples, not too forbiddingly bitter, achieved by being attractively floral throughout.
 Strong pineapple and tobacco resin, hopsack and malt on the aroma, a smooth malty peach palate with cleaning pine striking through on the swallow, and rounded but complex resins on a slightly mouth-numbing but elegant finish.